 Milepost 10.5

-Just outside Springfield, Cedar Flat originated as a stage coach stop.
-Today it is a tiny community of tree farms and agriculture.
-Passing through there is a market and an auto repair shop.
+Just outside Springfield, Cedar Flat originated as a stage coach stop and there was a ferry crossing nearby at today's riverfront Hendricks Bridge park and boat ramp.
+Today Cedar Flat is a tiny community of tree farms and agriculture at the entrance to the McKenzie River region.
+Passing through there is a market, a BBQ-joint and an auto repair shop.
+Herrick Farms has a seasonal farm market with fresh produce, flowers and preserves.

 Walterville